AVSystem/developer-zone/docs/Coiote_IoT_DM/Onboarding/connect.md

 ---
-title: Connect Devices
+title: Connect Device
 date: 2023-04-26
 og_title: AVSystem IoT Developer Zone
 ---

-# Connect Devices
+# Connect Device

 This guide walks you through the process of adding new devices to Coiote IoT DM using the **Management Server**.